satdreamgr/eti-tools/README.md

 RAI DAB+ | Italy | 5.0°W | 11013V | 30000 3/5 | 8PSK/DVB-S2 ACM Multistream 11 PLS: Root/16416 or PLS: Gold/131070 | 1000 | -- | 0
 TRT DAB+ | Turkey | 42.0E | 10953V | 1800 3/4 | QPSK/DVB-S | 1068 | -- | 0

-Note: TRT DAB+ is already an NI stream!
+Notes: TRT DAB+ is already an NI stream!
 There is no need to use `na2ni` in this case!
+For Bundesmux and WDR you need to stream/save the complete transponder (PID 8192) as they don't have a transport stream.
+The RAI DAB+ only can received with a receiver/DVB card supporting ACM Multistream.

 ### DAB-Ensembles working with eti-tools

 The format is EDI.

-All of them are from Germany and can be found on7.0ºE, 12572V, Symbol rate 7940, FEC 2/3 in QPSK/DVB-S2 with PID 101|
+All of them are from Germany and can be found on 7.0ºE, 12572V, Symbol rate 10215, FEC 2/3 in QPSK/DVB-S2 with PID 101.

 Ensemble | IP-Address:Port
 -- | --
 SWR BW S (Baden Württemberg South, 8A and 8D) | 239.132.1.50:5004
+SWR BW N (Baden Württemberg North, 9D) | 239.132.1.51:5004
+Rheinland-Pfalz (11A) | 239.132.1.52:5004
 Oberfranken (10B)  | 239.16.242.11:60011
 Unterfranken (10A) | 239.16.242.13:60013
 Bayern (11D) | 239.16.242.17:60017